-One of the most integral part in a cover letter is the salutation or greeting which is usually written at the beginning of the letter when applying for a job.
+Your cover letter is an important document as it contains additional information that is helpful in presenting your professional qualifications.
+Aside from the main content of this letter, you should also take time to properly place your cover letter salutation in the document.
 While a lot of applicants failed to recognized the importance of a salutation, this element helps set the tone of your application.
 Writing a cover letter salutation should show a level of professionalism and appropriateness.
 You may want to check out the cover letter templates in your website.

 When writing a cover letter, it is crucial to make a good start by choosing the best greeting.
 Knowing the recipient can help you choose the appropriate greeting for your cover letter.
 However, the greeting you will use depends whether it a job application or a cover letter you are writing.
 That is why it is important to know the difference between a job application letter example and a cover letter example.